About Frank J. Fabozzi

-Frank is a trustee for two complexes of funds sponsored by BlackRock Inc.: closed-end funds and equity-liquidity funds.
-He was previously a trustee for the Guardian family of open-end funds and variable annuities.
+Frank is a trustee for the complex of closed-end funds sponsored by BlackRock Inc. He previously served as a trustee for the BlackRock equity-liquidity funds and a trustee for the Guardian family of open-end funds and variable annuities.

-He is on the Advisory Board of The Wharton School, University of Pennsylvania, Jacobs Levy Equity Management Center for Quantitative Financial Research and a Fellow of the International Center for Finance at Yale University.
-In previously served on the Q Group Selection Committee.
+He is currently a Fellow of the International Center for Finance at Yale University.
+Previously he served on the Advisory Board of The Wharton School, University of Pennsylvania, Jacobs Levy Equity Management Center for Quantitative Financial Research and on the Q Group Selection Committee.

 Frank has consulted for or made presentations to the following organizatons: Bank of Korea, U.S. Securities and Exchange Commission, U.S. Department of Justice, Federal Home Loan Bank of Atlanta, Federal Reserve Board, Federal Home Loan Bank of New York, Freddie Mac, Fannie Mae, Ginnie Mae, T Rowe Price, Wellington, Bear Stearns, Merrill Lynch, Bank of America, Goldman Sachs, Smith Barney, UBS, IndexIQ, Charles Schwab, Barclays, Alex Brown, Global Asset Management (2002-2006 consultant for active equity strategies), Reuters, Harford Investment Management, ING Investment Management, Allianz-Pimco, Celfin (Chile), Miller, Anderson & Sherrerd (now Morgan Stanley Asset Management), Honda, Chrysler, National Credit Union Association, GMAC Institutional Advisors, Golden Rule Insurance Company, Lewtan Technologies, M&T Bank, LaSalle National Bank, Morgan Kegan, Paribus, Prudential, Piper Capital Management, SunGard Securities Systems, Telerate, Unibank (Copenhagen, Denmark), Norwest Bank Minnesota, Eascorp Credit Union, US National Credit Union, Aubrey G. Lanston, Meridan Bank, Merchants Insurance Company.